 On the one hand, owning rental property is a great way to build wealth.
 Rents generally go up over time, along with real estate prices.
-In an inflationary environment, like the one we’re in right now, owning rental properties is a smart move.
+In an inflationary environment, owning rental properties is a smart move.
+You get to benefit from rising rents and rising home prices.

 On the other hand, owning physical rental properties can sometimes be a real pain to manage.
 Maintenance and tenant issues pop up all the time.
+It can be a kitchen sink pipe one day to a cracked ceiling the next day.
 The more you value your time and sanity, the less you will enjoy owning rental property.

 Therefore, the best time to sell rental property may be when you’re simply too sick and tired of managing it.
 However, making an emotional decision is generally not the best strategy for wealth maximization.